Teju-joshi277/Music-Popularity-Predictor/README.md

 # Music-Popularity-Predictor
 Analytical modeling on dataset of musical tracks to identify factors that determine impact and predict popularity of new tracks

+Project contains Data warehousing and processing technique to Extract, Transform and Load the data.
+First, For Data Ingestion- Loaded data in HTTP Client from GitHub repository and for destination gave HADOOP FS.
+Second, created schema for all the tables.
+After successfully extracting and loading data, various visualization techniques has been performed to get more insights from dataset.
+It has Connected HDFS with PowerBI to get the cleaned dataset from Cloudera.
+After that, Cleaned the data with the help of R programming, removing missing values, unwanted columns pulled out inconsistencies, removed erroneous data from the dataset, removed duplicate observations to avoid ambiguity.
+Visualization was performed on various music features.